Fixed asset tracking and ITAM / IT Equipment tracking are very similar and, typically, related issues.

 These numbers are for a single person performing the audit.
 With fixed, automated readers, this can be even faster.

 Here is where RFID is invaluable.
-At this point, you'd be moving to a global, automated RFID inventory and tracking solution based on our Pogi server and Aura RFID readers and our Nerv command and control system.
+At this point, you'd be moving to a global, automated RFID inventory and tracking solution based on our Pogi server and fixed RFID readers.

 But, let's not confuse fixed-assets with inventory here.